PhilReedData/TEFCluster/README.md

 - HEI institutions talk more about employment/employability and teaching than FEC.
 - All institutions talk about teaching and/or learning a lot.
 - Gold and bronze institutions talk a lot about support.
+- In a brief comparison with the study of corporate social responsibility in Poon et al. (2018), the topics identified in TEF2 overlap more; the same terms appear more often in multiple topics.
+This could mean that TEF2 submissions use a lot of the same language as each other.
+Further refinement of the LDA process is required to make that claim with confidence.

 ### Major topics
 These are the six most salient terms from each of the five widest distributed